Payments trends 2020 has been saved

 The dynamic payments industry continues to expand and evolve, with digital payment vehicles and transaction volumes growing across the globe.
 Over the past year, industry incumbents have been responding to numerous trends and drivers by:

-- Modernizing their organizations and infrastructure to support new service offerings and identify new revenue streams.
+- Modernising their organisations and infrastructure to support new service offerings and identify new revenue streams.

 - Investing in cloud computing and other digital technologies to more rapidly address evolving customer preferences and mitigate risk and regulatory obligations.